Jimmy Launders

 Captain James Stuart Launders, (1919–1988), was an officer in the Royal Navy during and after the Second World War.
 He retired from the service in 1974, but continued to serve in an unofficial capacity on training programs until his death in 1988.
 In addition to his reputation amongst his crew, colleagues, and historians as a brilliant, highly skilled, and courageous officer, Launders is remembered as the only submarine commander in history to have engaged and sunk an enemy submarine (U-864) using only his own unaided vessel while both boats were fully submerged.

 Early Royal Navy career

 In 1925, when he was five years old, his parents took him to the British colony known as the Uganda Protectorate.
 He spent his childhood "exploring" what is today Mount Elgon National Park and took many extended trips with his father into the far western part of the country in what would later become Bwindi Impenetrable National Park.
-Launders returned to England in late 1935 at the age of 16 and joined the Royal Navy as a cadet on 1 January 1938.
+Launders returned to England in late 1935 at the age of 16, attending The Skinners' School, before joining the Royal Navy as a cadet on 1 January 1938.
 Upon completion of his training, he was posted as a midshipman to the battlecruiser on 1 January 1939.
 He was serving aboard Repulse when the war broke out.